 Bookings which may be refused

 Lowestoft Town Council has the right to refuse any booking for whatever reason, including concern over potential noise levels and potential anti-social behaviour.

+Note that intended use for one-to-one activities with children or vulnerable adults is unlikely to be permitted.
+Any such use should be declared in the booking agreement.

 The Residents’ Hall is booked on a first come first serve basis and the Town Council will uphold all pre-existing bookings.